libktx/ktx/README.md

 }
 ```

-Note that defining `ktxVersion` as a property is not necessary, as versions can be set directly in the `dependencies`
+As a side note, defining `ktxVersion` as a property in `ext` is not necessary, as versions can be set directly in the
-section.
-However, extracting the dependencies versions is a good practice, especially if they can be reused throughout
+`dependencies` section.
+However, extracting the dependencies versions is a good practice, especially if they can be
-the build files.
+reused throughout the build files.
 This will speed up updating of your project if you include multiple KTX modules.

 **KTX** modules should generally be added to the dependencies of the shared `core` module of your LibGDX application.